Doctors Note Logo

 While diarrhea is a hallmark symptom of ulcerative colitis, it should always be taken seriously.
 Persistent or worsening symptoms deserve medical attention, especially if they affect hydration, sleep, or daily life.

-If you suspect ulcerative colitis or notice concerning symptoms, consider using Ubie's free Ulcerative Colitis symptom checker to understand your symptoms better, and most importantly, speak to a doctor about anything that could be serious or life-threatening.
+If you suspect ulcerative colitis or notice concerning symptoms, Ubie's free Ulcerative Colitis symptom checker can help you quickly assess your symptoms and determine the best next steps—but always speak to a doctor about anything that could be serious or life-threatening.
 Early diagnosis and proper treatment can make a meaningful difference in long-term health and quality of life.

 (References)